 2. Goals increase happiness and reduce stress

 Studies show that people who set ambitious goals are both healthier and happier.
-That’s because goals provide purpose in every area of life, which in turn increases happiness and reduces stress.
+This is because goals provide purpose in every area of life which turn increases happiness and reduces stress

 What’s more, scientists and philosophers can agree that well-balanced goals are set not only with personal growth in mind but also contribution.
 We are all designed to grow and contribute to the world around us.
 Successful people understand that they need to set goals greater than themselves.